dandv/cypress-documentation/source/guides/guides/continuous-integration.md

 {% note info %}
 Most CI providers will automatically kill background processes so you don't have to worry about cleaning up your server process once Cypress finishes.

-However, if you're running this script locally you'll have to do a bit more work to collect the backgrounded PID and then kill it after `cypress run`.
+However, if you're running this script locally you' have to do a bit more work to collect the backgrounded PID and then kill it after `cypress run`, or you can use the method below.
 {% endnote %}

 ***`start-server-and-test` module***